-Drafts of each section of your final paper (Intro., Methods, Results, Discussion) (15%)
+Drafts of each section of your final paper (Intro., Methods, Results, Discussion)

 You will be turning in a draft of each section of your final paper at different times during the term.
-These assignments are always due in class on Mondays, and are listed in the course schedule.
-Pay careful attention to due dates and to information about guidelines for what to include in each section of the paper.
+These assignments are due either in class on Mondays or in your lab, and are listed in the course schedule.